carlodev/GmshAirfoil/readme.md

 The package is thought to automatize and optimize the procedure for creating structured airfoil meshes using Gmsh.
 Features:

+## version 1.2
+- Create the 2D mesh with periodic boundaries on Z directionµ
+- You can spacify the type of elements: TRI/TETRA or QUAD/HEX

+## version 1.1
+- Create a region close to the airfoil for creating a refinement close to the airfoil
+- You can specify the Reynolds and, if you prefer, the height of the first layer, the software automatically looks for the best combination of number of layers (<150 in the refinement region) and growth ratio

 ## version 1.0

 - Generate a csv file from the url from http://airfoiltools.com/